COMPUTER SCIENCE

 Agile Software Development

 The module studies in detail the activities associated with software development process as performed by a development team that adopts an Agile methodology.
 Topics covered include the concepts, principles, practice and philosophy of an Agile approach to software development.
-You will work in groups to learn about collaboration: environment, programmer collaboration, team values, customer involvement, standards and reporting.
+Students will work in groups to learn about collaboration: environment, programmer collaboration, team values, customer involvement, standards and reporting.
 The module covers planning, release, risk assessment and estimating.
 It also considers agile development: incremental requirements, customer tests, test-driven development, refactoring, simple design, incremental design and architecture, spike solutions and performance optimisation.
-Finally, you will learn to manage agile projects: roles, values and team philosophy; management of scope and the business/economic issues such as time, cost, quality and risk.
+Students will learn to manage agile projects: roles, values and team philosophy; management of scope and the business/economic issues such as time, cost, quality and risk.

 Artificial Intelligence